pierce403/tinyfarm/README.md

-# tinyfarm
+# tinyfarm.io
-Like tinyhomes, but farms.
+Like a tinyhome, but a farm